 UVB is a type of ultraviolet radiation that is essential to reptile health in both the wild and in captivity.
 One of its most well-known functions is enabling the synthesis of vitamin D within an animal’s body.
 But it also has many other benefits, including strengthening the immune system and stimulating the production of the feel-good hormone serotonin.

-Here are the best ocellated skink UVB lamps that ReptiFiles recommends for use with ocellated skinks, categorized by vertical distance between the lamp and the ocellated skink’s back while standing on the surface closest to the UVB lamp:
+If you don’t have a Solarmeter, here’s a fair guide to distancing with each bulb type.
+The given distances are the distance between the lamp and the ocellated skink’s back while standing on the surface closest to the UVB lamp:

 Due to reported unreliability in performance, ReptiFiles does not recommend ANY other brand of UVB bulb at this time.
 Using other brands of UVB lighting without the use of a Solarmeter 6.5 may negatively affect your skink’s health.